andregce/README/README.md

 And I think it is sad people use that term to describe people who appreciates neatness and order.
 I do not have OCD.
 But working with me you might find that I really appreciate an organized workspace.

-Tabs or spaces, it does not matter: what matters is consistancy.
+Tabs or spaces, it does not matter: what matters is consistency.
 Linters are great.
 Take the extra time for polishing.
 Leave things better than you find them.
 The `Broken Windows Theory` might not be great under [criminology context](https://en.wikipedia.org/wiki/Broken_windows_theory#Criticism) but it certainly applies well in the work environment.
-Let's all be reponsible for fixing our broken windows.
+Let's all be responsible for fixing our broken windows.

 ## Small talk carries context